smittytone/PreviewYaml/README.md

 You can alter some of the key elements of the preview by using the **Preferences** panel:

-- The colour of keys.
+- The colour of keys, selected using the macOS colour picker.
-- The preview’s font.
+- The preview’s font, which you can now choose from all the monospace fonts installed on your system.
-- The preview’s text size.
+- The preview’s text size, from 10pt to 28pt.
-- Level of indentation.
+- Level of indentation: 1, 2, 4 or 8 spaces.
 - Whether preview should be display white-on-black even in macOS’ Dark Mode.

 Changing these settings will affect previews immediately, but may not affect thumbnails until you open a folder that has not been previously opened in the current login session, you edit a thumbnail, or you log back into your Mac account.